jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 #### Self-signed Certs

 One of the major innovations Netscape made with their original webserver product was the creation of SSL, secure socket layer technology.
 This allowed for sensitive data to be encypted and decrypted securely--which enabled commerce over the internet to take off.
 HTTP connection using SSL have the prefix ```https://```.
-SSL has long been depricated and replaced with TLS 1.2 and 1.3 (Transport Layer Security), but many people still use the phrase *SSL* when they really mean *TLS*.
+SSL has long been depricated and replaced with TLS - (Transport Layer Security) 1.2 and 1.3, but many people still use the phrase *SSL* when they really mean *TLS*.

 You can configure your system to generate SSL certs, but they will be missing a key component of Certificates you can buy or receive from a third party.
 In that they don't have a chain of trust about them.
 Self-signed certs will also trigger a browser to throw a security warning and block entry to that web-site.
 Now you have the option of overriding this and or accepting these self-signed browers into your operating systems certificate store.
 Some companies so this to secure internal traffic that does not go to the outside internet, but stays inside a company network.